 As you can see, there’s a difference between what the law considers to be the actual physical control of a motor vehicle and what the plain understanding of what that term may be.

 If you are being charged with a DUI, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.

 City of Naperville v.
 Watson, 677 NE2d 955 (1977).